IslamAlsawaftah/reading-notes/OSS-Contributions.md

 Read blog posts and guides on how to contribute to an open source project, then pick one

-If youíre just getting started with tech and are planning to become a social developer, weíve made a documentary training movie for you!
+If you‚Äôre just getting started with tech and are planning to become a social developer, we‚Äôve made a documentary training movie for you!
 Get Involved in Tech walks you through setting up your GitHub account, exploring StackOverflow, setting up a blog and starting to tweet

-Wondering what someone elseís first contribution was?
-You can easily find out any GitHub usernames ìFirst Pull Requestî here!
-(I think youíll find that most peopleís first PRs were relatively small like Kentís).
+Wondering what someone else‚Äôs first contribution was?
+You can easily find out any GitHub usernames ‚ÄúFirst Pull Request‚Äù here!
+(I think you‚Äôll find that most people‚Äôs first PRs were relatively small like Kent‚Äôs.

 We think that open source projects should value civility, kindness, and patience with new developers.
 We encourage you to explore projects that have a published Code of Conduct.